cloudblog004/fantasticfoodies/content/en/posts/3002-easiest-way-to-prepare-homemade-jamacian-style-curry-chicken.md

 - "2 tbs sofrito optionalI used bc I didnt have scotch bonnet"
 recipeinstructions:
 - "Rinse chicken with water.
 Cut into bite size pieces.
 Place in salt water."
 - "Pat dry.
-Chop onion, peppers, tomato &amp; scallon.
+Chop onion, peppers, tomato & scallon.
 Add 2tbs curry powder, all spice, black pepper to chicken.
-Add vegetables (except carrots) &amp; minced garlic.
+Add vegetables (except carrots) & minced garlic.
 (Add sofrito if desired) Marinate overnight in the fridge."
-- "Over medium heat add olive oil &amp; 2 tbs curry powder.
+- "Over medium heat add olive oil & 2 tbs curry powder.
 Add seasoned chicken mixture to pan, let brown 10 minutes.
-Chop potatoes &amp; put in water so they don&#39;t turn.
+Chop potatoes & put in water so they don&#39;t turn.
 Chop carrots."
-- "After 10 minutes, add potatoes, carrots &amp; thyme.
+- "After 10 minutes, add potatoes, carrots & thyme.
 (Fresh is better, but my store didn&#39;t have any).
 Add vinegar.
 (Your choice to add water, I added half of the potato water to get a little sauce for rice).
-Add some more curry powder &amp; black pepper.
+Add some more curry powder & black pepper.
 Allow to simmer on medium-low to low for 45 minutes with the lid on.
 Serve over white rice.
 Add a sprinkle of salt if desired."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe